Previous dayApril 25, 2026Next day

 7.1 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.0 earthquake 22 km SSE of Lowell Point, Alaska with origin time 22:21 UTC on April 25, 2026.
-The event originated approximately 7.1 km below the surface, classifying it as shallow crustal.
+The USGS recorded this magnitude 2.0 earthquake 22 km SSE of Lowell Point, Alaska at 22:21 UTC on April 25, 2026.
+At a depth of 7.1 km, the event was shallow crustal.
 The epicenter is at 59.898°, -149.237°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25